clp-research/slurk/docs/slurk_gettingstarted.rst

      "users": {}
    }

-Generate a new token for the room you just created (the room name) for the clients:
+Generate a new token for the room you just created (the room name).
+The clients need this token to log in:

 .. code-block:: bash